Sagarzon1840/Sagarzon1840/README.md

 <h3> Hi there! 👋 I'm Sergio, a Full Stack Developer, passionate about creating great digital experiences!</h3>

-*  I have strong skills in TypeScript, NestJS, React, TailwindCSS, HTML, PostgreSQL.
+*  I have strong skills in .NET, TypeScript, NestJS, Angular, AWS, PostgreSQL and SQL Server.
 I am a native Spanish speaker with a C1 level in English and N5 in Japanese.

 * Web Developer from Bogotá, Colombia 🇨🇴